Visit Small Towns in the Cape for a Great Time

 Visit the coffee shops and restaurants or unwind on the beach, just soak it all in.

 Want to get a taste of France?
 Then visit Franschhoek, the Cape’s French Corner.
 Their annual Bastille Festival is always so much fun.
-And try out their hop-on-hop-off retro tram and bus that take visitors through the vineyards for some wine tasting.
+While you are out and about why not give the Franschhoek Wine Tram a try.
+It takes visitors through the vineyards where you can hop on and hop off at various wine farms for some awesome wine tasting.

-‘The Chocolate Experience’ is a half hour programme held regularly at Huguenot Fine Chocolates in Franschhoek.
-The half hour programme outlines the story of chocolate, includes a chocolate tasting and a demonstration of how chocolates are made.
+‘The Chocolate Experience’ is a half-hour program held regularly at Huguenot Fine Chocolates in Franschhoek.
+The half-hour program outlines the story of chocolate, includes a chocolate tasting and a demonstration of how chocolates are made.

 This beautiful little fishing village can be found near Cape Agulhas – the southernmost tip of Africa.